remtori/my-website-legacy/README.md

 - Cool Landing Page
 - A functional Blog, with comments and stuff
-- A project tabs where i show stuff i make for the web.
+- A project tabs where i show stuff i make
 - Search Function
 - A Gallery Collection
 - `Service Worker` to make PWA